APEGA Innovation in Education Awards

 How do you win?

-We're looking for the most creative, most impactful proposals that allow students to lead the charge and create amazing results for their classroom and community.
-We're looking for problem solvers, big thinkers, risk takers, and science lovers to push the boundaries of what education can look like in Alberta classrooms.
+We encourage you to think BIG and think outside the box.
+We're looking for creative, high-impact proposals that allow students to lead the charge and create amazing results for their classroom and community.

 Past Projects that Have Won an Innovation in Education Award